HEBOS/SportsReplay/README.md

 ### Preventing SSH timeout on Jetson
 `sudo vi /etc/ssh/sshd_config`

+_Make sure you reboot Jetson now.
+Otherwise it will still use the same setting._

 ##### Change the following values:
 - ClientAliveInterval 120
 - ClientAliveCountMax 720